 - Simple – A simple design makes it easier for a viewer to recognise

 - Memorable – A practical design should be striking.
 Looking at what successful companies are doing is a good starting point, as they would have spent a lot of time creating their designs.

 - Timeless – Effective packaging designs need to be timeless – that is, they will endure the ages.
 Fashions come and go, but elegance stays.

 - Versatile – Scalability is something you need to think about as you will see your product and its packaging all over the place, such as the internet, billboards, to apps on mobile phones.
 It needs to be able to work small or large.

 - Colour – Do not underestimate colour in your design.
 It has to have an attractive colour.
 The colour also needs to be able to print well and look good online.

 What was the project brief?

 We took inspiration from the Tesco brand as this was similar to how they wanted to pitch themselves.
-I also can improve their social media channels and enjoyed getting involved in their photography projects using the packaging we had created.
+I also got involved in their social media channels and enjoyed getting involved in photography.

 What do I need from you to get started?